vpavkin/circe-magnolia/README.md

 ## Scala 3 limitations
 Currently, non-Mirror-able types are not supported.
 Full list of unsupported stuff can be found [here](https://dotty.epfl.ch/docs/reference/contextual/derivation.html#types-supporting-derives-clauses).

-Also, recursive types may not fully work either.
+Also, recursive types may not fully work either along with default values.

+Overriding codecs for subtypes of ADTs is not supported yet.

 ## Scala 2
 See the Scala 2 support [here at master branch](https://github.com/vpavkin/circe-magnolia).